Note

 leds[i].off()

-1. This section imports the necessary libraries. gpiozero is for controlling the LEDs, ADC0834 for interfacing with the ADC module, and time for time-related operations.
+1. This section imports the necessary libraries. gpiozero is used for controlling GPIO pins (specifically LEDs), spidev is used to interface with the MCP3008 ADC over SPI, and time is used for delays.

 #!/usr/bin/env python3